Topology Reconstruction of Dynamical Networks via Constrained Lyapunov Equations: Main results: the network reconstruction problem

 Based on Corollary \ref{corollary Q}, we establish Algorithm 1, which infers the state matrix $X$ and graph $G$ from measurements.
 Recall from Theorem \ref{theorem Q nec suf} that the network reconstruction problem is solvable for $(x_0,X,\mathcal{Q})$ if and only if $(x_0^\top,X)$ is observable.
 Of course, we can not directly check observability of $(x_0^\top,X)$ since $X$ is unknown.
 However, we can in fact check observability of the pair $(x_0^\top,X)$ using the matrix $P$.
 Indeed, by Proposition \ref{proposition kernel}, $(x_0^\top,X)$ is observable if and only if the matrix $P$ is nonsingular.
 Note that this condition is similar to the so-called \emph{persistency of excitation} condition, found in the literature on adaptive systems (cf. Section 3.4.3 of \cite{Mareels1996}).

-Algorithm 1 first computes the matrix $P$ from measurements, and verifies that the network reconstruction problem is solvable for $(x_0,X,\mathcal{Q})$ (by checking the rank of $P$).
-If this is the case, Algorithm 1 then computes $Q$ and finds the unique solution $S = X$ to the Lyapunov equation $SP + PS = Q$.
-Otherwise, Algorithm 1 returns that no unique solution exists.

-A classical method to solve the Lyapunov equation in Step 6 of Algorithm 1 is the \emph{Bartels-Stewart algorithm} \cite{Bartels1972}, which makes use of the Schur decomposition of the matrix $P$.
-The computational complexity of this algorithm is $\mathcal{O}(n^3)$ \cite{Simoncini2016}.
-However, for large-scale problems, such a matrix factorization technique becomes too demanding in terms of both computational costs and memory requirements \cite{Simoncini2007}.
-Motivated by many applications in systems and control and signal processing, much effort has been made to develop methods for solving large-scale Lyapunov equations \cite{Haber2016}, \cite{Jbilou2006}, \cite{Simoncini2007}, \cite{Simoncini2016}.
-Typically, such methods use the Galerkin projection of the Lyapunov equation onto a lower-dimensional Krylov subspace \cite{Jbilou2006}, \cite{Simoncini2007}.
+A classic method to solve the Lyapunov equation in Step 6 of Algorithm 1 is the \emph{Bartels-Stewart algorithm} \cite{Bartels1972}.
+In addition, much effort has been made to develop methods for solving large-scale Lyapunov equations \cite{Haber2016}, \cite{Simoncini2007}.
+Typically, such methods use the Galerkin projection of the Lyapunov equation onto a lower-dimensional Krylov subspace \cite{Simoncini2007}.
 The resulting reduced problem is then solved by means of standard schemes for (small) Lyapunov equations.
 Using these techniques, it is possible to efficiently solve large-scale ($n > 10000$) Lyapunov equations \cite{Simoncini2007}.

+\begin{remark} In theory, the correctness of Theorem \ref{theorem unique solution}, Corollary \ref{corollary Q}, and Algorithm 1 is independent of the exact choice of time $T > 0$.
+However, choosing small $T$ results in a matrix $P$ with high condition number, and hence numerical rank computation (as in line 2 of Algorithm 1) becomes inaccurate.
+Consequently, in practice the value of $T$ should be sufficiently large.
+In our simulations, good results were obtained using $T = 10$ (see Section \ref{section illustrative example}). \end{remark}